 - 6.6.
 Yes.
-The documents received on 23 and 28 October 2019 included all the necessary documents to comply with the submission requirements: - The submission version of the neighbourhood plan; - a map of the area the plan relates to (within the plan itself and the basic conditions statement); - a consultation statement which records who was consulted, how they were consulted, a summary of responses received, and an explanation of how those responses were taken into account in the preparation of the submission version of the plan; - a basic conditions statement which covers the issues required, and which makes clear that the Council's SEA/HRA screening found that an SEA or HRA are not required.
+The documents received on 30 October 2020 included all the necessary documents to comply with the submission requirements: - The submission version of the neighbourhood plan; - a map of the area the plan relates to (within the plan itself); - a consultation statement which records who was consulted, how they were consulted, a summary of responses received, and an explanation of how those responses were taken into account in the preparation of the submission version of the plan; - a basic conditions statement which covers the issues required, and which makes clear that the Council's Strategic Environmental Assessment and Habitats Regulation Assessment Screening Report found that an SEA or HRA are not required.